tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

 ### b.
 Set Up the Swagger UI
 {{activity}}
-1. Download [Swagger UI](https://github.com/swagger-api/swagger-ui) by clicking the **Download ZIP** button.
+1. Go to the [Swagger UI](https://github.com/swagger-api/swagger-ui) Github project.
+Click the **Download ZIP** button.
 Download the files to a convenient location on your computer and extract the files.

 	The only folder you'll be working with here is the dist folder.
-Everything else is used only if you're regenerating the files.
+Everything else is used only if you're regenerating the files, which is beyond the scope of this tutorial.

 2. Drag the dist folder out of the swagger-ui-master folder.
 3. Inside your "dist" folder, open index.html.